angelinanaa/sales-analytics-dashboard-excel/README.md

 ## 🔎 About the Project

-This project focuses on turning raw transaction data into a visual analytical dashboard that makes sales performance easier to understand.
+This project focuses on transforming raw transaction data into an interactive dashboard that makes sales performance easier to analyze and understand.

-Instead of relying on static tables, the dashboard allows users to interact with the data through multiple slicers and instantly see how the selected criteria affect key performance indicators and visualizations.
+The dashboard combines **PivotTables, PivotCharts, Slicers, KPI Cards, and Excel formulas** to allow users to explore the data dynamically.

 The analysis covers **sales, quantity, profit, profit margin, products, categories, customer segments, regions, states, and time-based trends**.

-## 📊 What Does the Dashboard Show?
+## 📊 Dashboard Overview

-The dashboard summarizes several aspects of sales performance:
+The dashboard provides an overview of key sales metrics and performance indicators, including:

-* **Total Sales** — overall revenue generated
+* **Total Sales** — overall sales generated
 * **Total Quantity** — total units sold
 * **Total Profit** — overall profit generated
 * **Profit Margin** — profitability relative to sales
-* **Regional Performance** — sales contribution by region
+* **Regional Performance** — sales contribution across regions
 * **Category Performance** — comparison across product categories
-* **Product Performance** — identification of higher-performing products
+* **Product Performance** — analysis of product-level performance
-* **Sales Trends** — changes in sales and profit margin over time
+* **Sales Trends** — changes in sales and profitability over time

-## 🎛️ Explore the Data
+## 🎛️ Interactive Analysis

-One of the main focuses of this dashboard is interactivity.

-Users can filter the analysis using:
+The dashboard is designed to be explored interactively using multiple slicers:

 * **Year**
 * **Month**